-Three multiple-choice exams will be given in this course; the first one will cover Theological Method/ Bibliology/Theology Proper; Creation/Providence/Angelology; and Anthropology/Hamartiology.
-Specifications for taking each exam include the following-
+Three multiple-choice exams are given in this course; one covering Theological Method/Bibliology/Theology Proper; a second one over Creation/Providence/Angelology; and a third one pertaining to Anthropology/ Hamartiology.
+Specifications for taking each exam include the following:

 - 1. Exams will cover material from Erickson and class lectures.
-For preparation, students may consult and study- - The Review Sheets for exams made available under the link entitled Course Documents, which is located on the Canvas-course homepage, AND. - The Class Notes are also available on the Canvas homepage as well. - Each exam will be available on the class Canvas website and through the use of their school account number, students are required to take each one between the Monday (after 12:01 AM) and Friday (before 11:59 PM) of each designated exam week. - 3.
-They are taken by clicking on the link entitled Exams, which is located on the Canvas homepage.
+For preparation, students may consult the Review Sheets as well as the Class Notes and Powerpoints which are available on Canvas. - 2.
+Exams can only be taken in the assigned order as listed in the course schedule and no late exams will be allowed.
+Each one is made available only for designated weeks during the semester. - 3.
+They are taken by clicking on the link entitled Exams, which is located in the Canvas homepage.
 Students can then click the available link on the site to take the necessary exam, which includes 50 questions that are provided one at a time with students being prohibited from backtracking once they have answered one question and moved to the next one. - 4.
 They are to be taken in the allotted time of 60 minutes without consulting notes, textbooks, or any other helps.
-Also once students begin each one, a set timer in Canvas commences which cannot be paused and it will continue to run until the allotted time is complete.
-Note as well that no late exams will be permitted. - 5.
+Also once students begin each one, a set timer in Canvas commences which cannot be paused and it will continue to run until the time limit has expired. - 5.
 Students are not allowed to disclose information regarding the content of exams to other students.
 Furthermore, when taking exams it is recommended that students use some form of a laptop or desktop computer as opposed to other electronic devices (e.g., ipad, iphones, tablets, etc.) to minimize the possibility of losing an internet signal or not having software that is adaptable to Canvas programs.